stephanemouton/VFD-WCN/README.md

 ![BA 63 model](http://www.wincor-nixdorf.com/internet/cae/servlet/contentblob/48452/normal/49200/BA63_image.jpg)
 _BA 63 model, from Wincor Nixdorf web site_

-Please note that VFD-WCN is mainly an extension of VFD-POS library from https://github.com/antonio-fr/VFDPoS (Thank you Antoine)
+Please note that VFD-WCN is mainly an extension of VFD-POS library from https://github.com/antonio-fr/VFDPoS Many thanks to Antoine Ferron for the work.

 Provides high level abstraction to use Wincor Nixdorf Point of Sale VFD USB